palantirnet/butler/README.md

   1. Butler expects Sculpin to be included in your project using `composer`.
 Make sure you've run `composer install` in your project before running Butler.
   1. If you would like to use globally-installed Sculpin instead: first, follow [Sculpin's installation guide](https://sculpin.io/getstarted/); then configure Butler to use it by setting `defaults.sculpin_run = 'sculpin';` in your project's `conf/butler.defaults.js` file.

-## Add Butler to a project
+## Add Butler to a project, with sculpin

 1. If the project does not already have npm dependencies, run `npm init` to create a `package.json` file
-1. Add Butler as a dependency: `npm install --save palantirnet/butler`
+1. Add Butler as a dependency: `npm install --save-exact palantirnet/butler`

   When Butler is first installed, it will ask for the location of your project's GitHub repository.
 Please provide the HTTPS link for the project repository, e.g. `https://github.com/palantirnet/[project].git`; Butler will use this information to deploy the styleguide.